Clarke Griffin: Background

 Clarke was born in the year of 2131 in October and raised on the Ark to Jake and Abigail Griffin.
 Before her imprisonment, Clarke's father discovered that the Ark space station was running out of oxygen, and had an estimated 6 months' worth left.
 He shared this information with Clarke and planned to reveal his findings with the larger community against the Chancellor's orders, only to have Abigail report him.
 He was later 'floated', a form of execution where one is ejected into space.
 Clarke, who was under the age of 18 and therefore not subject to capital punishment, was imprisoned for acting as his accomplice.
-Because of her status of prisoner she was considered to be expendable by the council and was volunteered by her mother to be sent down to Earth to test the air to see if it was livable again with 99 other delinquents, including Wells.
-Bellamy Blake acting as a guard, snuck onto the drop ship.
+Because of her status of prisoner she was considered to be expendable by the council and was volunteered by her mother to be sent down to Earth to test the air to see if it was livable again with 99 other delinquents, including Wells, Octavia, Jasper, Monty, and Finn.
+Bellamy Blake unsuccessfully attempted to assassinate Chancellor Jaha, but it worked as a distraction to help him sneak onto the space ship being sent down to earth.